BowinYem/Game/Game/Overview.md

     shared_ptr instead.

 - Collision Implementation TO DO:
     - For entities, make it so that the position isn't centered on the sprite anymore.
+(Issue is apparent in the Collision build config)
         - Make a centered position member that you use to calculate trajectories
         - The reason meteors and projectiles aren't offset is because the default constructor is called (instead of the component constructor)
     - In the Pool constructors, change so that you aren't hardcoding the 50x50 collision box